Spanish Imperative Mood: How to Give Spanish Commands With the Right Tone

 Now here's where things get interesting.
 Negative commands use completely different forms than affirmative ones.
 Instead of using the present tense form, negative tú commands use the present subjunctive.

-For regular verbs, you take the yo form of the present tense, drop the "o," and add the opposite ending.
-For -ar verbs, add -es.
-For -er and -ir verbs, add -as.
+- For regular verbs, you take the yo form of the present tense, drop the "o," and add the opposite ending.

-- hablar: yo hablo → no hables (don't speak)
+- hablar: yo hablo ➡ no hables (Don't speak)

-- comer: yo como → no comas (don't eat)
+- comer: yo como ➡ no comas (Don't eat)

-- escribir: yo escribo → no escribas (don't write)
+- escribir: yo escribo ➡ no escribas (Don't write)

 The word "no" always goes right before the verb.
 So you'd say "No hables tan rápido" (Don't speak so fast) or "No comas eso" (Don't eat that).

 This connection to the present subjunctive means that stem-changing verbs and irregular verbs follow those same patterns.
 If a verb has an irregular yo form in the indicative, that carries over.
-"Tener" becomes "no tengas" (don't have), "poner" becomes "no pongas" (don't put).
+"Tener" becomes "no tengas" (Don't have), "poner" becomes "no pongas" (Don't put).

 Formal commands with usted and ustedes

-When you're talking to someone you don't know well, someone older, or someone in a position of authority, you'll use usted (singular) or ustedes (plural).
+When you're talking to someone you don't know well, someone older, or someone in a position of authority, you'll use usted (Singular) or ustedes (Plural).
 In Latin America, ustedes is also used for informal plural situations where Spain would use vosotros.

 Both affirmative and negative usted/ustedes commands use the present subjunctive forms.
 This actually makes them easier to remember than tú commands because there's no switching between moods.

-For usted (singular):
+For usted (Singular):

-- Hable más despacio, por favor (Speak more slowly, please)
+- Hable más despacio, por favor

-- No coma eso (Don't eat that)
+Speak more slowly, please - No coma eso

-For ustedes (plural):
+For ustedes (Plural):

-- Hablen en español (Speak in Spanish)
+- Hablen en español

-- Escriban las respuestas (Write the answers)
+Don't eat in class - Escriban las respuestas

 Notice how "por favor" softens the command into more of a polite request.
 You'll hear this a lot in customer service situations or when asking strangers for help.